UPDATED- DECEMBER 2009

 THE REFERENCE COMPONENTS FILES (READ THE ABOVE FIRST, PLEASE!)

-This list is the accumulated knowledge of a number of highly experienced audiophiles whose judgements I most respect and trust; though I, Arthur Salvatore, will be the final arbiter of what is both included and written below.
+The various "Reference Components" files are the accumulated knowledge and judgment of a number of highly experienced audiophiles whose judgments I most respect and trust.
+However, I, Arthur Salvatore, will be the final arbiter of what is both included and written below.

 While no one person can audition every significant component, I am confident that our group has heard the great majority of serious components from the past and we remain on a constant vigil to discover (or remember) others (new or used) that will improve on the performance of those listed and described below.